confluence-breast-cancer-consortia/Confluence_Analysis_Pipeline/README.md

 ---

 ## Notes
 This pipeline assumes BGEN or PGEN format for imputed data.
 Adjust flags accordingly.
-QC thresholds (e.g., MAC, INFO) may be tailored based on population structure or study goals.
+QC thresholds (e.g., MAC, INFO) may be tailored based on population structure.